Dirkster99/KB/00_HelloWorld/KnowledgeBase - Sample 2 ResourceHandler/Readme.txt

   DataStream was already closed...???

-  This is a known issue which is already fixed, so you either need to get the current sources and do a local build instead of getting the Nuget version of you have to update the Nuget version (once the fix was realeased to Nuget). https://github.com/cefsharp/CefSharp/commit/54b1520761da125b29322670504e98a2eb56c855
+  This is a known issue which is already fixed, so you either need to get the current sources and do a local build instead of getting the Nuget version or you will have to update the Nuget version (once the fix was realeased to Nuget). https://github.com/cefsharp/CefSharp/commit/54b1520761da125b29322670504e98a2eb56c855